Breastfeeding at Work

 Will you be able to take breast-pumping breaks close to your baby’s feeding schedule?
 Or must pumping wait for scheduled worksite breaks and lunch?

 Is there a place where you may go to pump or express your breastmilk in private?
 Do you have access to clean, running water?
 Fair labor standards require that your employer give you a clean area to express your breastmilk in private.
 Bathrooms are private.
-But they are not an appropriate space.
+But don’t express your milk there.

 Is there a refrigerator to store breastmilk in during the day?
 Or do you need to bring an insulated cooler for storage?